 Once the HQ of the German trading community in Venice for centuries, and one of the largest buildings on the Grand Canal, the current Fondaco dei Tedeschi, (German Warehouse), is a high-end duty-free shopping mall on four levels near the Rialto Bridge.

-While you may want to shop here (the Fondaco does have some nifty high-end souvenirs that are a step above fridge magnets and masks), you want to get a ticket to access the rooftop for some of the best views of the city.
+The Fondaco does have some nifty high-end souvenir shops.
+But you want to come here to gain access to the rooftop for some of the best views of the city.

 The tickets are free but must be booked in advance.
 The visit is date and time specific, and your visit will last for 15 minutes.
 More than enough time to take in the breathtaking view and pose for some selfies.